brainhack-proceedings/template/README.md

 **Whenever you push your changes to the `main` branch** (either directly or via merging a branch), GitHub [actions](/actions) will be triggered to update your report.
 That's it!

 If actions run completes successfully, 🟠 (running) will turn into ✅ (success).
 If your build fails, you will see ❌ instead.
 In that case, you can read the logs to see what went wrong.

+## Wiki Page

+See a list of potantial problems and their solutions at the [wiki page](https://github.com/brainhack-proceedings/template/wiki).